Bertrand1738/Alx_DjangoLearnLab/advanced-api-project/README.md

 - **Read Access**: Anyone can perform GET requests
 - **Write Access**: Only authenticated users can create
 - **Modify/Delete**: Only staff users can update/delete

+### Built-in DRF Permission Classes Used

+1. **AllowAny**: No restrictions - anyone can access
+2. **IsAuthenticated**: Only authenticated (logged-in) users can access
+3. **IsAuthenticatedOrReadOnly**:
+   - Read operations (GET): Available to anyone
+   - Write operations (POST, PUT, PATCH, DELETE): Only authenticated users

+### BookListCreateView - Demonstrating IsAuthenticatedOrReadOnly
+A combined view that demonstrates the `IsAuthenticatedOrReadOnly` permission:
+- **GET /api/books/list-create/**: Anyone can list books
+- **POST /api/books/list-create/**: Only authenticated users can create books

 ```python
 class IsOwnerOrReadOnly(permissions.BasePermission):